Scenic road through vineyards to the Pyrenees mountains.

 Romanesque Grandeur at Basilica of St. Sernin

-When I visited the Basilica of Saint-Sernin, I was honestly blown away.
-It’s massive, and it’s one of the biggest Romanesque buildings you’ll find anywhere in Europe.
-Walking inside, you can just feel the centuries of history.
-The sheer scale of the stone arches and the quiet atmosphere make it a really special place.
-It’s a stop on the Santiago de Compostela pilgrimage route, and you can see why – it has a very spiritual vibe.
+When I visited the Basilica of Saint-Sernin, I was honestly blown away, like I didn’t expect it at all.
+It’s absolutely massive, and honestly it’s one of the largest Romanesque buildings you’ll run into anywhere around Europe.
+Once you step in, you kind of feel those centuries of history just sitting there.
+The stone arches are on such a huge scale, and the atmosphere is also pretty quiet, almost reserved.
+It’s a stop along the Santiago de Compostela pilgrimage route, and you can see why, because it gives off this very spiritual vibe, not in a loud way, more like a calm insistence.

 The Gothic Beauty of Couvent des Jacobins

 Next up was the Couvent des Jacobins.
 This place is a bit different from the Basilica, with its striking Gothic architecture.
-The main church has this incredible ribbed vault ceiling that looks like a palm tree spreading out – it’s quite a sight.
-It feels more intimate than Saint-Sernin, but just as impressive in its own way.
-It’s a really peaceful spot to just sit and take it all in.
+The main church has this incredible ribbed vault ceiling, it looks kind of like a palm tree spreading out, and honestly it’s a sight.
+It feels a little more sheltered than Saint-Sernin, but still as impressive in its own way.
+It’s, a very calm little corner to just sit, and let it all sink in.

 The contrast between the austere exterior and the surprisingly ornate interior of the Jacobins is striking.
 It’s a testament to the different architectural styles that flourished here.